zlosynth/kaseta/manual/MANUAL.md

 * Warm soft saturation on piano is nice.
 * With non-warping delay, CV S&H input to delay value, selecting samples from the past.
+* Playing a mellow song, slow speed.
+Fading when approaching end, switch to another head.